"What are anxiety medications and how do they work?

 |a Patients in this trial were converted to

 LAMICTAL or valproate monotherapy from adjunctive therapy with carbamazepine or

 phenytoin.
 Patients may have reported multiple adverse reactions during the

-study; thus, patients may be included in more than one category.
+trial; thus, patients may be included in more than 1 category.

 b Up to 500 mg/day.